rishavbhowmik/xdb/index/README.md

 An index is keys and values mapped in B-Tree or Hash-Map.

-## Types of Indexes
+## Data Structures for Indexes

-1. B-Tree Index: A B-Tree is a self-balancing binary search tree, which also supports range searches.
+1. B-Tree: A B-Tree is a self-balancing binary search tree, which also supports range searches.
-2. Hash-Map Index: A Hash-Map is a data structure that maps keys to values.
+2. Hash-Map: A Hash-Map is a data structure that maps keys to values.

+Using B-Tree and Hash-Map, we implement 4 types of indexes:

+1. BTreeIndex
+2. UniqueBTreeIndex
+3. HashMapIndex
+4. UniqueHashMapIndex

+_Their names speak for themselves_

 ## Persisting of Indexes in storage